EDUCBA Logo

 variable name.mainloop()

 The above code is the basic syntax of the Combobox Tkinter library.
-We have called the UI items like label, textbox, etc based on the requirement we will proceed it for further steps to enhancement the application.
+We have called the UI items like labels, textbox, etc; based on the requirement, and we will proceed with further steps to enhance the application.

 How Combobox Works in Tkinter?

-The Tkinter module has a different set of widgets in the library this package has a set of built-in functions that have been used for covering the UI parts in the web application.
-It has the most interactive and advanced library it can be calculated the functionalities for the time, speed and weather calculations, some scientific calculations, etc even though some AI-based functionality also covered in these widgets.
-The UI widget has buttons, views, scroll box, list box, combo box, etc mostly button will be covered the UI part to navigate the web pages or applications.
-Once we clicked the button it operates and works the backend areas code that can be covered to the user-defined logic.
-When we use these combo boxes lists the user can be chosen the entry values and these entries are scrolled down using the drop-down option and the arrow symbol will be used on the left side of the area that will drop-down the values and menus are choosing and showing the choices.
-And these choices are clicked by the user if the user is not choosing any values it takes the default value based on the code logic on the front end and backend.
+The Tkinter module has a different set of widgets in the library.
+This package has a set of built-in functions that have been used for covering the UI parts of the web application.
+It has the most interactive and advanced library.
+The UI widget has buttons, views, a scroll box, a list box, a combo box, etc. Once we click the button, it operates and works the backend areas code that the user-defined logic can cover.
+If the user is not choosing any values, it takes the default value based on the front and backend code logic.

 Examples